How to Do a Quitclaim Deed in Georgia

 Why would the seller be interested in using a quitclaim deed in Georgia?
 The answer lies in the protection from lawsuits and relief from any property burdens.

 A quitclaim deed usually disclaims any responsibility for the property or to the title.
+Just fill out a quit claim deed form to complete the whole process if you plan on transferring property to another person.

 The burden becomes directly on the new owner.